-Inclusions: Included in your angling package at the Alaska West is transportation to and from camp from Quinhagak, meals, sodas, lodging, leaders and flies, and guiding services on the river.
+Included in your angling package at the Alaska West is accommodations, meals, sodas, loaner gear, leaders and flies, and guiding services on the river.

-Alaska West is uniquely located to enjoy both ocean-bright runs of king, sockeye, chum and silver salmon, sea-run Dolly Varden, and strong populations of resident leopard rainbows.
+Alaska West is uniquely located to enjoy both ocean-bright runs of king salmon, sockeye, chum and silver salmon, sea-run Dolly Varden, and strong populations of resident leopard rainbows.

 For the next week you'll be fishing in one of the most beautiful and pristine regions of Alaska.

-Alaska West has a private charter flight, operated by ERA Aviation.
+Alaska West has a private charter flight, operated by Trans Northern.
 Guests fly from Anchorage to Quinhagak.
-The flights from Anchorage to Quinhagak cost? approximately? $?750 per person, round trip.
+The flights from Anchorage to Quinhagak cost approximately, $1,100.00 USD per person, round trip.

-There is room on these flights for all of the lodge guests - ERA specifically holds space on the flights for all lodge guests.
-If you have confirmed your spot on the flight with us at Alaska West, you do not need to contact ERA at all prior to your trip.
-We will contact you to collect payment for the flights.
+There is room on these flights for all of the lodge guests - Trans Northern specifically holds space on the flights for all lodge guests.
+If you have confirmed your spot with us at Alaska West, you do not need to contact Trans Northern at all prior to your trip.
+We will add this cost to your billing documents.

 When you arrive in Quinhagak, you will be met on the airstrip by representatives from Alaska West.
-You will board a jet boat for the 25-minute ride upriver to the camp.
+You will board a jet boat for the 30-minute ride upriver to the camp.
 Be sure to pack your raingear in an accessible spot – if it's raining you'll want it for the ride upriver.
-Guests will typically arrive at Alaska West between 4:00 and 5:00pm on Friday.
+Guests will typically arrive at Alaska West in the late morning on Sunday.
 This does not allow time for fishing on your arrival day, but it provides a great opportunity to unpack, relax, get your gear rigged and enjoy an extended happy hour.
 Please remember that travel in bush Alaska requires flexibility and that a variety of factors, including weather, may impact your travel and therefore your arrival time.

 Lodging at Alaska West